 2. Cooking seasonally is of utmost importance to me.
 I subscribe to a farmshare, the Roxbury Farm CSA (Community Supported Agriculture—more on that here), nearly year round.
 I love the weekly challenge of using a box of vegetables to its fullest potential and helping others do the same.
 More on CSAs here.

 3. I love bread.
 I love eating bread.
 I love making bread.
-I love teaching people how to bake bread, because really there’s nothing to it.
-My cookbook, Bread Toast Crumbs, an IACP finalist, is all about simple, no-knead bread baking and how to use every last crumb of the many loaves you bake.
-More on simple bread baking here: Bread Baking 101.
+I love teaching people how to bake bread.
+I wrote a cookbook all about bread and how to use every last crumb to its full potential.
+Read more about Bread Toast Crumbs, an IACP finalist, here, and find more info on simple bread baking here: Bread Baking 101.

 4. Immediately after college, I attended cooking school in Philadelphia, then spent five years working in catering and restaurant kitchens in and outside of the city.
 I spent two years at Fork, where I ultimately was the sous chef for Thien Ngo.
 More about that experience here.